 It’s comforting to know that very intelligent, very well-trained professionals around the world are thinking about ways to meet existing and anticipated climate change.
 Disaster risk management has been part of civilization’s toolbox for many years, but now the rules have changed.
 Natural disaster risk management historically has assumed, quite reasonably, that future climate and disaster potentials will closely resemble those of the past; the rapid climate changes we are experiencing present new and larger uncertainties.

 Hundreds of natural scientists, economists, sociologists and other professionals, from scores of countries, contributed to the 2012 Intergovernmental Panel on Climate Change (IPCC) special report titled “Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation,” abbreviated SREX.
-The 594-page “SREX Report” has a 20-page “Summary for Policymakers,” but the quick route to its guts is the excellent five-minute video produced by the IPCC.
+The long “SREX Report” has a 20-page “Summary for Policymakers,” but the quick route to its guts is the excellent five-minute video produced by the IPCC.

 The “Adaptation” title reflects the SREX conclusion that the planet is experiencing, and will experience for decades, climate changes and new physical realities affecting most of us.
 Risk management for extreme weather events has three subsets.
 One is acting to get people out or harm’s way, such as by not occupying low-lying areas that rising seas and stronger storms will likely flood.
 This avoidance strategy requires both information about risks and ability to act on that information.
-My post, “Go North, Young Man,” is one prescription for dodging effects of global warming.
+My essay, “Go North, Young Man,” is one prescription for dodging effects of global warming.

 Image by Vincent de Groot – http://www.videgro.net (Own work) [GFDL (http://www.gnu.org/copyleft/fdl.html), CC-BY-SA-3.0 (http://creativecommons.org/licenses/by-sa/3.0/) or CC-BY-2.5 (http://creativecommons.org/licenses/by/2.5)], via Wikimedia Commons